To email a teacher click their photo.

 Mrs. Grabenhofer utilizes the Orff Schulwerk approach to music education.
 This method helps children discover and appreciate music doing things children like to do: sing, chant rhymes, clap, dance, and keep a beat on anything near at hand.
 Orff Schulwerk uses both traditional and original poems, rhymes, games, songs, and dances as examples and basic materials.
 Older children begin learning the recorder and rhythm instruments, and explore world music, the Western European Masters, and American Jazz and Blues.
 Mrs. Grabenhofer’s music room is a non-competitive atmosphere where one of the rewards is the pleasure of making good music with others.

 Mrs. Grabenhofer leads the choirs of First Immanuel, including the Wildcat Music Ensemble, Chapel Bells and the King’s Players (a recorder ensemble).
-When she’s not at FIL or spending time with her husband, Tim, she participates in two professional music ensembles: the Milwaukee Handbell Ensemble and Pommersche Tanzdeel Freistadt (PTL), which is a German dance troupe based in Friestadt, WI.
+When she’s not at FIL or spending time with her husband, Tim, she participates in the Milwaukee Handbell Ensemble.

 "Next to the Word of God, music deserves the highest praise.
-The gift of languarge combine with the gift of song was given to man that that he should proclaim the Word of God through Music."
+The gift of language combine with the gift of song was given to man that that he should proclaim the Word of God through Music." - Martin Luther

 Mrs. Pergande has one of the most unique roles at First Immanuel.
 As the director of The Learning Center, Mrs. Pergande works closely with teachers to see that children with unique needs for extra help, relief or enrichment have those needs met.
 She finds innovative learning solutions for children who need one-on-one or small group attention.